 Even with a carry permit, carrying “in a public place” can still be legally restricted in some circumstances, with notice.

 - Trespass model: signs giving notice

-- Employers may restrict employees from possessing firearms in any location (except parking).
-But only while the employee is acting in the course and scope of employment.
+- Employers may restrict employees from possessing firearms (except parking).
+But only while working.

 Statutory place restrictions

-- Exceptions, including those relating to picking up your kid at school or in employee parking in the parking lot
+- Exceptions, including picking up your kid or employee parking

 - Courthouses, Capitol area – exceptions